Thorney Technologies Ltd Updates on Share Buy-Back

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Thorney Technologies Ltd has announced a daily update on its ongoing stock buy-back program, revealing that 10,000 shares were bought back on the previous day.
-This strategic move aims to optimize the company’s capital structure and potentially enhance shareholder value, capturing the interest of market enthusiasts.
-The total number of securities bought back now stands at 557,365.
+Thorney Technologies Ltd has announced an update on its ongoing stock buy-back program, reporting a purchase of 200,000 ordinary shares on the previous day.
+This activity is part of a continued effort by the company to manage its share capital effectively, aiming to potentially enhance shareholder value.

 For further insights into AU:TEK stock, check out TipRanks’ Stock Analysis page.